CatQueenCodes/CatQueenCodes/README.md

 - ⚡ Fun fact: ...
 -->
 ## Learning something new everyday.
 Jr. Software Engineer looking to make the leap into the testing world!
+Recently came to the realization that my strengths in planning, organization, attention to detail, creativity, ability to consider alternate perspectives, and enjoyment in finding bugs would be best utilized in a testing position.

 I help maintain [The Odin Project](https://www.theodinproject.com/) to help others achieve their goals.